17th Nelson Mandela World Human Rights Moot Court Competition

 The World Moot is open to undergraduate and masters students from all universities in the world.
 Teams of two students (gender diversity is encouraged) from every university in the world are invited to submit heads of argument for a hypothetical human rights case.
 The best 10 teams from each of the five UN region are then invited to participate in the online preliminary rounds.
 The 50 teams (with the highest memorial grades) have to argue the two sides of the hypothetical case, representing, alternatively, both the Applicant and the Respondent before a ‘bench’ of human rights experts and judges of international tribunals.

-The 24 best teams proceed to the in person advanced and final rounds, which is presided over by international human rights experts.
+The 16 best teams proceed to the advanced in person rounds, which are presided over by international human rights experts.
 The Competition is presented in English, French and in Spanish.

 Additional Information